polyaxon/polyaxon/site/docs/experimentation/index.md

 Polyaxon experimentation tools are:
  * Reproducible: Code, environment, and specification are versioned, dependencies are containerized, and every execution is tracked and reproducible.
  * Serverless and Kubernetes native so they benefit from all the benefits containerization provides: portability, scalability, reliability.
- * Massive scale: Fully distributed, several scheduling strategies, fault-tolerant, scale to multiple nodes, clusters, and hundred of thousands of concurrent executions.
+ * Massive scale: Fully distributed, several scheduling strategies, fault-tolerant, scale to multiple nodes, clusters, and hundreds of thousands of concurrent executions.
  * Sharable: Any component can be promoted with typed inputs and outputs to be sharable and reusable.